link1905/system-design-101/content/docs/data-persistence/sql-database/query-optimization.md

 ## Partition

-Partitioning involves splitting a table into smaller, more manageable pieces — called **partitions** — based on a specific column.
+Partitioning involves splitting a table into smaller, more manageable pieces, called **partitions**.

 For example, a `User` table could be split into `UserActive` and `UserInactive` based on the `Active` status.